goschtl/zope/zopetoolkit/doc/source/process/maintaining-software.rst

   ##############################################################################
   #
-  # Copyright (c) 2007 Zope Corporation and Contributors.
+  # Copyright (c) 2009 Zope Foundation and Contributors.
   # All Rights Reserved.
   #
   # This software is subject to the provisions of the Zope Public License,